 There are a few steps you should take after an accident to protect your right to compensation.
 Following each step can increase your odds of a successful injury claim.

 - Call 911.
-You should call 911 to report your accident, especially if you were in a car accident that involved injury, death, or significant property damage.
+You should call 911 to report your accident, especially if you were in a car crash that involved injury, death, or significant property damage.
 The police will respond to the scene and record their observations about the accident.
-They will then file a police report noting their observations and preliminary determinations of fault.
-This report can serve as evidence in your injury claim.
+They will then create a police report noting their observations and preliminary determinations of liability.
+This can serve as evidence.

 - Exchange information.
 You should exchange contact and insurance information with the other party involved in your accident.
-You may need their insurance information to file a claim for your medical bills and other damages after the accident.
+You may need their insurance information to submit a claim for your medical bills and other damages.
 You should also exchange information with witnesses who can corroborate your account of the accident.

 - Document the Scene.
-You should take photographs and videos of the accident scene — if the scene is safe.
-These photos can provide important evidence for your claim.
+You should take photographs and video recordings of the accident scene — if the scene is safe.
+These photos can contribute as powerful evidence to support your claim.

 - Seek prompt medical treatment.
-You should seek immediate medical attention after your accident.
-Seeking quick medical attention will help you get treatment for your injuries and put you on the path to a quicker recovery.
+You should look for immediate medical attention after your accident.
+Seeking quick medical care will help you get treatment for your injuries and put you on the path to a quicker recovery.
 It will also help diagnose injuries that may not have symptoms yet and will provide you with records of your medical expenses.

 - Contact a personal injury lawyer.
-A personal injury lawyer can help you identify your options for recovering compensation after your accident.
+An injury attorney can help you determine your course of action for recovering compensation.
 They will handle all aspects of your claim, including investigations, filings, and court appearances.
-They will also protect your best interests throughout your case.

-Contact Kibbey Wagner, PLLC to schedule a free consultation with a Port St Lucie personal injury lawyer.
+Call Kibbey Wagner, PLLC to discuss your case with a Port St Lucie personal injury attorney.

-We can help you take the right steps after your accident and work to protect the value of your claim.
+We can help you take the right course of action after your accident and work to protect the value of your claim.

-How Long Do I Have to File a Personal Injury Claim in Florida?
+How Long Do I Have to File a Personal Injury Claim in Port St. Lucie, Florida?

-Each state has a statute of limitations regarding personal injury lawsuits.
-This statute sets the deadline by which the lawsuit must be filed.
+Each state has a statute of limitations regarding personal injury lawsuits, which sets the deadline by which the lawsuit must be filed.
 If you miss the statute of limitations for your case, the legal system can no longer compensate you for your injury.

-We can let you know whether the statute of limitations has passed in your case during your free consultation.
-Reach out today for help.
+We can let you know whether the deadline has passed in your case during your free consultation.
+Reach out to us for help.

-Contact Our Experienced Port St. Lucie Personal Injury Lawyers For Legal Help
+Contact Our Experienced Personal Injury Lawyers in Port St. Lucie For Legal Help

-If you or a loved one has recently suffered an injury in Port St. Lucie, consider Kibbey Wagner, PLLC.
-Our Port St. Lucie personal injury lawyers look forward to meeting and working with you.
+If you or a loved one were recently injured in Port St. Lucie, consider Kibbey Wagner, PLLC.
+Our personal injury lawyers look forward to meeting and working with you.

-Our results speak for themselves with decades of experience and millions of dollars collected.
-Hiring Kibbey Wagner, PLLC, will provide you with the peace of mind you need to pursue a personal injury claim.
+Our results speak for themselves with decades of experience and millions of dollars recovered.
+Hiring Kibbey Wagner, PLLC, will give you the peace of mind you need to pursue an injury claim.